RandleH/GoogleDriveMerge/README.md

 ## Did you know...

-Google drive automatically compress your files in a batch while you are downloading a folder from the server.
+Google drive automatically zips your files in a batch while you are downloading a folder from the server because it has a stupid 2GB rule.
 However this may cause the problem leaving you a stack of files in pieces.

 <p align="center"><img src="asset/1.jpg" alt="rdme_clk_panel" ;" /></p>